 Students may appeal action taken by a faculty member as a result of suspected academic dishonesty according to the procedure for Academic Appeals as described in the Faculty Handbook and Student Rules, section Student Grievance Procedures, subsection Academic Appeals.

-Appeal of University Sanction imposed by the Student Life officer:
+Appeal of University Sanction imposed by the Student Affairs officer:

 Communication & Coordination